pattonsgirl/Fall2020-CEG2350/Labs/Lab06/README.md

    - BIOS version
    - CPU brand and info
    - Memory size
-5. Virtual memory.
-Does this system have a swap file?
+5. Does this system have a swap file (use virtual memory)?
 Write how you checked.
    - [Hint](https://unix.stackexchange.com/questions/23072/how-can-i-check-if-swap-is-active-from-the-command-line)

 ## Part 2: Password Free Git